SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_creatingdata.md

 This step creates files inside the job folder in the SV project

 	Choose Mesh: cylinder
-	Click the button "Create Input and Data Files in Job"
+	Click the button "Create Data Files for Simulation"

 A new directory using the job name "steady" is created under the folder "Simulations" and contains the following folder/files: